 The Department of Mechanical Engineering includes approximately 20 faculty members, 45 full-time graduate students, and 215 undergraduate students.
 Research is conducted in five overlapping areas:

-Mechanical Engineering faculty members have strong research ties with the Laboratory for Laser Energetics, the Rochester Center for Biomedical Ultrasound, and with various departments within the School of Medicine and Dentistry.
-In addition, our small size fosters strong inter-departmental collaborations.
-Many of our faculty members participate in the Materials Science Program and/or have joint appointments in other engineering and science departments, such as Biomedical Engineering, the Institute of Optics, and Physics & Astronomy.
+Our small size fosters strong inter-departmental collaborations.
+Many of our faculty members participate in the Materials Science Program and/or have joint appointments in other engineering and science departments, such as biomedical engineering, the Institute of Optics, and physics and astronomy.

 - Optical surface metrology

 - Mechanics of the cochlea